Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Methodology

 \section{Methodology}

-Figure \ref{fig:decur} presents the general structure of DeCUR.
-As a multimodal extension of Barlow Twins \citep{zbontar2021barlow}, DeCUR performs self-supervised learning by redundancy reduction in the joint embedding space of augmented views from intra-/inter-modalities.
+\cref{fig:decur} presents the general structure of DeCUR.
+As a multimodal extension of Barlow Twins, DeCUR performs self-supervised learning by redundancy reduction in the joint embedding space of augmented views from both intra-/cross-modal perspectives.
+Here, our main contribution lies in a simple loss design to decouple meaningful modality-unique representations across modalities.